One Day Visit in Mostar

 Old Bridge Mostar

-A quick turn around and we were out exploring the Old Town of Mostar.
+A quick turnaround, and we were out exploring the Old Town of Mostar.
 Our friendly front desk agent provided a map and circled the highlights.
-We explored the Old bazaar which has all the regular tourist offerings.
+We explored the Old Bazaar, which has all the regular tourist offerings.

-The Old Bridge was easily found and the obligatory photos were taken.
-Unfortunately, the Koski Mehmed Pasha Mosque was closed so we could not go up the tower.
+The Old Bridge was easily found, and the obligatory photos were taken.
+Unfortunately, the Koski Mehmed Pasha Mosque was closed, so we could not go up the tower.

-Following the walking street, the Museum Of War And Genocide Victims looked quite interesting and had a top rating.
-However, after a long day on the road, our timing was off and we were not in the right frame of mind.
-If your timing is better you should try to visit.
+Following the walking street, the Museum of War and Genocide Victims looked quite interesting and had a top rating.
+However, after a long day on the road, our timing was off, and we were not in the right frame of mind.
+If your timing is better, you should try to visit.

 Abandoned apartment building in Mostar with bullet hole marks from the civil war.

-He continued; People come to see the bridge but most do not understand the significance of Mostar.
+He continued; People come to see the bridge, but most do not understand the significance of Mostar.
 His most striking remark was; From one moment to the next, we were neighbors, and then suddenly we were pointing our guns at each other.

 We wandered on to find a gelato (tiramisu) and photographed a few more night scenes.
-The restaurants looked super cozy but we were still stuffed from our lunch.
+The restaurants looked super cozy, but we were still stuffed from our lunch.

 Instead, we opted to pick up some wine, cheese, and crackers from a local store we passed.
-In the grocery store, we chatted and compared experiences with a friendly British couple who were traveling in the Balkans for four months.
+In the grocery store, we chatted and compared experiences with a friendly British couple traveling in the Balkans for four months.

 The Old Bridge and if you look carefully you will see the tiny tea/coffee house on the immediate left of the bridge.